TooMuchFish/lab-report-3-week-6/lab-report-3.md

 # 2. Show the ssh command logging into our account using just the alias we chosen.
->The command we use is "ssh ieng6"
+>The command we use is 'ssh ieng6'
 ![prepping](lab3p3.png)

 # 3. Show an scp command copying a file to our account using just the alias we chosen.